 Disclosure: Postsnap gave me a coupon covering the cost of a postcard to try it out for this review.

-Today in our Coffee Break series, we’re reviewing Postsnap, an app which turns your phone photos into a real postcard and mails it off.
+Today we’re reviewing Postsnap, an app which turns your phone photos into a real postcard and mails it off.
 This is ideal as we move into the summer months with photos of our kiddos having fun.
 Postsnap has several advantages over other postcard services, so I’m reviewing it here.

 It’s free to download Postsnap at the app store – you don’t have to pay anything while you’re designing your postcard, and you’ll only have to pay for the postcard when you’re ready to actually mail it.
 So trying it out is risk-free, unlike many other postcard apps that charge for the app itself.